arrudaguilherme/crud_product_project/README.md

 For the `created_at` field, by setting the field type to DateTime and using the default=datetime parameter, SQLAlchemy understands that this field will store the creation date of the record.

 Remember:
-1) The model doesn't know which database is created, it's blind.
+1) The model doesn't know which database is created, it's indifferent.
 It'll import the base from the database!
 2) Declare your table

 ## `schemas.py` File:
 The `schemas.py` file is responsible for defining the Pydantic schemas, which are the classes that define the data types used in the API.
 These schemas are used to validate the data received by the API and to define the data types that are returned by the API.

-Pydantic is the main library for data validation in Python, and it is used by FastAPI to perform validation on the incoming data and to define the data types returned by the API.
+Pydantic is the main library for data validation in Python, and is used by FastAPI to perform validation on the incoming data and to define the data types returned by the API.

 Additionally, Pydantic integrates very well with SQLAlchemy, the library used to communicate with the database.